PuddletownDesign/Manual/Terminal/README.md

 In the modern world most development is done through the terminal.
 I'm not 100% sure why.
 People could easily create apps with interfaces to do all of this.
 My guess is, that once you get used to it, it's actually easier.

+Terminal is a different way to use your computer.
+Instead of pointing and clicking you type what you want.
+On mac you have a built in terminal located in `/Applications/Utilities/Terminal.app`. *look up [file paths](), if you don't know what this means. ex .
+(Folder/Folder/file.txt)*

+We won't be using the built in mac terminal, we will start with a better more improved one.

 ## iTerm2

 Download and install iTerm2 here.